ChrisDeFreitas/Electron-FolderView/readme.md

 ## ToDo
 - complete testing Bulk Ops dialog
 - fix issues with rename function
-- I'll be adding a open/move items dialog for bulk operations
 - display image name/dimensions/kb during slideshow as caption
 - save/restore SFTP settings
 - sftpDownloadMax option only limits downloads of top level files and folders.
 So if a folder contains many files they won't be affected by sftpDownloadMax.